Toloka/docs/en/toloka-kit/reference/toloka.client.collectors.MajorityVote.md

 )
 ```

-Majority vote is a quality control method based on coinciding responses from the majority
+Counts correct responses determined by the majority vote method.

-The response chosen by the majority is considered correct, and other responses are considered incorrect.
+A response chosen by the majority is considered to be correct, and other responses are considered to be incorrect.
-Depending on the percentage of correct responses, you can either increase the user's skill value, or ban the user from tasks.
+Depending on the percentage of correct responses, you can either increase a Toloker's skill value, or to block the Toloker.

-Used with conditions:
+The collector can be used with conditions:
-* TotalAnswersCount - The number of completed tasks by the performer.
+* [TotalAnswersCount](toloka.client.conditions.TotalAnswersCount.md) — The number of completed tasks by the Toloker.
-* CorrectAnswersRate - The percentage of correct responses.
+* [CorrectAnswersRate](toloka.client.conditions.CorrectAnswersRate.md) — The percentage of correct responses.
-* IncorrectAnswersRate - The percentage of incorrect responses.
+* [IncorrectAnswersRate](toloka.client.conditions.IncorrectAnswersRate.md) — The percentage of incorrect responses.

-Used with actions:
+The collector can be used with actions:
-* RestrictionV2 - Block access to projects or pools.
+* [RestrictionV2](toloka.client.actions.RestrictionV2.md) blocks access to projects or pools.
-* ApproveAllAssignments - Approve all replies from the performer.
-* RejectAllAssignments - Reject all replies from the performer.
+* [ApproveAllAssignments](toloka.client.actions.ApproveAllAssignments.md) accepts all Toloker's assignments.
+* [RejectAllAssignments](toloka.client.actions.RejectAllAssignments.md) rejects all Toloker's assignments.
-* SetSkill - Set perfmer skill value.
+* [SetSkill](toloka.client.actions.SetSkill.md) sets Toloker's skill value.
-* SetSkillFromOutputField - Set performer skill value from source.
+* [SetSkillFromOutputField](toloka.client.actions.SetSkillFromOutputField.md) sets Toloker's skill value using an output field.

 ## Parameters Description

 | Parameters | Type | Description |
 | :----------| :----| :-----------|
+`uuid`|**Optional\[UUID\]**|<p>The ID of a collector.
+Note that when you clone a pool, both pools start using the same collector, because it is not cloned.
+Usually, it is not an intended behavior.
+For example, in this case one collector gathers history size from both pools.</p>
-`answer_threshold`|**Optional\[int\]**|<p>The number of users considered the majority (for example, 3 out of 5).</p>
+`answer_threshold`|**Optional\[int\]**|<p>The number of Tolokers considered the majority.</p>
-`history_size`|**Optional\[int\]**|<p>The maximum number of the user&#x27;s recent responses in the project to use for calculating the percentage of correct responses.
-If this field is omitted, the calculation is based on all the user&#x27;s responses in the pool.</p>
+`history_size`|**Optional\[int\]**|<p>The maximum number of recent Toloker&#x27;s responses to calculate the statistics.
+If it is omitted, calculation is based on all collected responses.</p>

 **Examples:**

-How to ban a performer in this project if he made enough answers (only for pools with post acceptance).
+The example shows how to reject all Toloker's responses if they significantly differ from the majority.
+The rule is applied after collecting at least 10 responses.

 ```python
 new_pool = toloka.pool.Pool(....)